-Any service that will function as a NetDDE client must be configured to:
+Any service that can function as a NetDDE client must be configured to:

-- Start up using the System user account and interact with the desktop.
-To configure this, use the Services program in Control Panel. - Impersonate a user using the FactorySuite user account before starting the DDE conversation.
+- Start using the System user account and interact with the desktop.
+To configure this, use the Services program in Control Panel. - Impersonate a user using the ArchestrA user account before starting the DDE conversation.